 The second metric I believe is paramount is the LSI, the Langelier Saturation Index.
 Six factors make up the LSI.
 In order of priority, in my opinion:

 The LSI has also been referred to as the corrosion index.
-Simply put, the LSI is a measurement that determines the mineral saturation of water; it determines if water is corrosive (under-saturated, low LSI), balanced, or scale-forming (over-saturated, high LSI).
+Simply put, the LSI is a measurement that determines the calcium carbonate saturation in water.
+LSI determines if water is corrosive (under-saturated, low LSI), balanced, or scale-forming (over-saturated, high LSI).
 Commercial and industrial water treatment applications use the LSI as an objective measure of water balance.
 Cooling towers, waste water, drinking water, irrigation, you name it.
 The LSI is the unbiased truth.

 Scale is treatable.
 Corrosion is permanent.